ptrckprz/ptrckprz.github.io/_pages/about.md

 ### News

+* 2022.01: Keynote on trustworthy AI at the French Academy of Technologies
+* 2022.01: Keynote on basic AI research in corporate labs at Eurecom
 * 2021.11: Keynote at the ACM-Computer Science in Cars Symposium (CSCS)
 * 2021.11: Panel on AI at Institut Henri Pointcaré
 * 2021.11: Panel on autonomous vehicles at the AI Day of the French AI Manifesto